nackdai/aten/README.md

 ![CI](https://github.com/nackdai/aten/workflows/CI/badge.svg)

-This is easy, simple ray tracing renderer.
+This is an easy, simple ray tracing renderer.

-Aten is Egyptian sun god.
+Aten is the Egyptian sun god.

-Idaten(path tracing on GPGPU) is under construction.
+Idaten (path tracing on GPGPU) is under construction.

-Idaten is Japanese god, it runs fast.
+Idaten is a Japanese god who runs fast.
-And Idanten includes characters of aten, "id**aten**"
+"Idaten" includes the characters of aten: "id**aten**".

 ## Features